-Our selling, general and administrative expenses, which consist primarily of (i) salaries and other benefits for management and employees, (ii) depreciation and rental costs for office facilities, (iii) advertising and marketing costs, and (iv) legal, finance, and other corporate overhead costs, accounted for 9.7%, 7.2% and 6.0% of our revenues in 2015, 2016 and 2017, respectively.
-Our selling, general and administrative expenses also included share-based compensation expenses of RMB116.8 million, RMB122.5 million and RMB40.7 million in 2015, 2016 and 2017, which accounted for 1.9%, 1.3% and 0.3% of our revenues in the same periods.
-The increase was primarily due to (i) RMB21.4 million of fixed assets disposal loss arising from the upgrade of sorting hub facilities, (ii) an increase of RMB18.7 million in professional service charges for audit and legal services, (iii) an increase of RMB15.6 million in sundry office, utilities and communication charges, and (iv) an increase of RMB13.2 million in wages and social welfare expenses.
-We expect that our selling, general and administrative expenses will continue to increase as we hire additional personnel and incur additional costs in connection with the expansion of our business operations, enhancement of management capabilities, grant of share incentives, and our becoming a public company.
-Our selling, general and administrative expenses as a percentage of our revenues decreased from 2015 to 2017 mainly because of the economies of scale.
+Our selling, general and administrative expenses, which consist primarily of (i) salaries and other benefits for management and employees, (ii) depreciation and rental costs for office facilities, and (iii) legal, finance, and other corporate overhead costs, accounted for 7.2%, 6.0% and 6.9% of our revenues in 2016, 2017 and 2018, respectively.
+Our selling, general and administrative expenses also included share-based compensation expenses of RMB122.5 million, RMB40.7 million and RMB249.5 million in 2016, 2017 and 2018, which accounted for 1.3%, 0.3% and 1.4% of our revenues in the same periods.
+We expect that our selling, general and administrative expenses will continue to increase as we hire additional personnel and incur additional costs in connection with the expansion of our business operations, enhancement of management capabilities and grant of share incentives.
+Excluding the share-based compensation, our selling, general and administrative expenses as a percentage of our revenues decreased from 2016 to 2018 mainly because of scale and corporate leverage.